Kidnapping of Heinrich Kreipe: Aftermath

 Major Leigh Fermor was awarded the Distinguished Service Order and Captain Moss the Military Cross, "For [their] outstanding display of courage and audacity" during the operation.
 The awards were gazetted on 13 July 1944.
 Following his interrogation Kreipe was transferred to Calgary in Canada, where he was interned with other captured German generals until 1947.
+The objective of the operation, as conceived by Leigh Femor was to undertake a bloodless operation, to avoid reprisals, for the purposes of morale and propaganda.
 The operation dealt a blow to Axis morale on the island and raised that of the local resistance, as the BBC and Royal Air Force praised the operation's success through radio broadcasts and leaflet drops respectively.
-The wisdom of the abduction came into question as Kreipe was characterised as anti–Nazi by his interrogator.
+The benefit of the abduction came into question by some if considered only in military terms as Kreipe was characterised as anti–Nazi by his interrogator.
 Despite his position he possessed very little information of value to British Intelligence and by the time of his capture Crete was a backwater.

-On 8 August 1944, a German punitive expedition sent against the village of Anogeia was ambushed by Moss and Michael Xylouris' band.
-The Damasta sabotage, as this came to be known, resulted in the death of thirty Germans, twelve of whom were murdered after surrendering.
-Müller, who had returned to his role of commander of Fortress Crete, was determined to penalise the inhabitants of Anogeia for providing shelter to the Kreipe abduction team and their role in the Damasta sabotage.
-The British historian Alan Ogden saw the order of the day to destroy Anogeia as specific and retrospective, confirming British fears of mass reprisals.
-The British military historian Antony Beevor and the German historian Gottfried Schramm saw the wave of German reprisals that followed the operation as unconnected to Kreipe's abduction.
-Beevor and Schramm saw the terror campaign as a means to facilitate the planned German evacuation from much of the island to the stronghold of Chania.
+Contrary to the usual practice, across Occupied Europe including Crete, of immediate and brutal response to resistance and/or sabotage activity, General Bruno Bräuer, as commander of Fortress Crete, did not instigate reprisals after the kidnapping as no one had been killed, and the result of the abduction had been a loss of face for the Germans rather than of personnel.
+This contrasted with General Müller's response and the almost instant execution of 50 Cretans after the SBS raid in May/June 1942 and the destruction of Viannos by Müller in September 1943 in reprisal for andartes' attacks in the Kato Simi area.

+Indeed, after the war, a member of Kreipe's staff reported that, on hearing the news of the kidnapping, an uneasy silence in the officers' mess in Heraklion was followed by someone saying, "Well gentlemen, I think this calls for champagne all round."

+Post-war correspondence explains that Kreipe was disliked by his soldiers because, amongst other things, he objected to the stopping of his own vehicle for checking in compliance with his commands concerning troops' reviewing approved travel orders.
+This tension between the General and his troops, in part, explains the reluctance of sentries to stop the General's car as Moss drove it through Heraklion.